2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2010-D Satin Finish Special Strike Dime Value

-Each Denver dime underwent the signature sand-blasted die and burnished planchet process, struck under elevated pressure to create the characteristic velvet-like surface texture.
+Each Denver dime in the 2010 set underwent the same sand-blasted die and burnished planchet process as its Philadelphia counterpart, struck under elevated pressure to create the characteristic velvet-like surface.
+Like all satin finish pieces, these coins carry a SP (Specimen) designation from PCGS and NGC rather than a standard MS grade.

 2010-D Satin Finish Special Strike Dime Price/Grade Chart